lucasfurno/docs_en/edge-functions/debug/index.md

 ## 2. How it works {#how-it-works}

-To debug codes, you must use ``console_from_event.log``.
-This function prints to a local file a message that was previously sent by a parameter to the function.Check the use of the ``console_from_event.log`` function below:
+To debug codes, you must create a new function that will use the **log** method.
+This function prints to a local file a message that was previously sent by a parameter to the function.

+Check the use of the ``console_from_event.log`` function below:

 ```
    async function handleRequest(request, console_from_event) {